 The Concorde was not a great commercial success, however, and people complained bitterly about the noise pollution caused by its sonic booms and loud engines.
 Most airlines declined to purchase the aircraft, and just 16 Concordes were built for British Airways and Air France.
 Service was eventually limited between London and New York and Paris and New York, and luxury travelers appreciated the less than four-hour journey across the Atlantic.

 On July 25, 2000, an Air France Concorde crashed 60 seconds after taking off from Paris en route to New York.
 All 109 people aboard and four on the ground were killed.
 The accident was caused by a burst tire that ruptured a fuel tank, creating a fire that led to engine failure.
-The fatal accident--the first in the Concorde's history--signaled the decline of the aircraft.
-However, the United States, which is working on a larger and more efficient supersonic airliner, will soon carry the supersonic torch.
-NASA and the U.S. companies involved are being aided in their efforts by the Russians, who have provided a TU-144 for experimental flights.
+The fatal accident–the first in the Concorde’s history–signaled the decline of the aircraft.
+The last Concorde flight was on October 24, 2003.